-2.1.1 Naval Supervisory Authority.

-a.
-Naval Supervisory Authority Definition.
-The Naval Supervisory Authority (NSA) is the single Naval activity, as indicated in Table 2-1 of this chapter, responsible for the integration, oversight and verification of all work accomplished by all activities (i.e., Naval Shipyards (NSY), Regional Maintenance Centers (RMC), Supervisors of Shipbuilding (SUPSHIP) contractors, Type Commander (TYCOM) sponsored contractors, Intermediate Maintenance Activities (IMA), Alteration Installation Teams (AIT) and Ship's Force (SF)) working within the assigned availability, and acts as the single point of contact for this work.
+- 2.1.1 Naval Supervisory Authority. - Naval Supervisory Authority Definition.
+The Naval Supervisory Authority (NSA) is the single Naval activity, as indicated in Table 2-1 of this chapter, responsible for the integration, oversight and verification of all work accomplished by all activities (i.e., Naval Shipyards (NSY), Regional Maintenance Centers (RMC), Supervisors of Shipbuilding (SUPSHIP) contractors, Type Commander (TYCOM) sponsored contractors, Intermediate Maintenance Activities (IMA), Alteration Installation Teams (AIT) and Ship's Force) working within the assigned availability, and acts as the single point of contact for this work.
 The NSA will provide the oversight required to ensure that all work in the assigned availability (e.g., Chief of Naval Operations (CNO) availabilities, Continuous Maintenance Availability, Emergent Availability) is authorized and completed in compliance with applicable technical requirements and maintenance and modernization policy, and that all work meets schedule, quality, environmental, and safety requirements.
 The NSA must possess a Naval Sea Systems Command (NAVSEA) technical warrant.

 - b.
 NSA Assignment.
-In most cases, the NSA is assigned by the Fleet Maintenance Officer and TYCOM per Table 2-1.
+In most cases, the NSA is assigned by the Fleet Maintenance Officer and TYCOM per Table 2.1.
 An NSA must be assigned to all CNO availabilities and to all contracted work where the majority of the work is performed onboard the ship.
 However, for repair, maintenance and modernization work packages where TRIDENT Refit Facility Kings Bay (TRFKB), Naval Submarine Support Facility New London (NSSFNL) or the Tender is assigned as the Lead Maintenance Activity (LMA), no NSA Assignment is required (whether or not the work package includes contracted work).
 Local Technical Authority for the LMA is delegated by their assigned Chief Engineer per reference (a) as defined in a Memorandum of Agreement (MOA) between the responsible organizations.
-When such an MOA exists, the LMA (TRFKB, NSSFNL, Tenders) executes the specific NSA responsibilities of paragraphs 2.1.1.d.(1) through 2.1.1.d.(4) of this chapter when no NSA is assigned. - (1) Alterations installed by Alteration Installation Teams (AIT) per reference (n) can only be executed in availabilities that have a designated NSA, with the exception of availabilities where TRFKB, NSSFNL or Tenders are the assigned LMA. - (2) An NSA is not required if the work is being performed by a U.S. Navy LMA outside a CNO availability. - (3) The NSA will normally be the activity assigned based on the geographic area covered by the assigned RMC, NSY or SUPSHIP, as indicated in volume VI, chapter 2, Table 2-1 of this manual.
-If this is not practical, the NSA assignment will be made based on the area of responsibility of the cognizant Chief Engineer as delineated in reference (a). - (4) The NSA designation does not apply to alterations to modernization exemptions specified in reference (n), paragraph 1.4. - c.
-NSA Qualification.
-In order to be qualified to perform the functions of an NSA, the organization must have a Chief Engineer holding a NAVSEA Technical Warrant.
-For this reason, the only organizations qualified to perform the functions of NSA are the NSYs, the RMCs and the SUPSHIPs.
-Facilities such as the Tenders, NSSFNL, TRFKB and SF cannot be considered NSAs. - NOTE: DELEGATION OF NSA RESPONSIBILITIES CAN BE ACCOMPLISHED THROUGH A MOA THAT IDENTIFIES DUTIES, RESPONSIBILITIES AND OVERSIGHT FUNCTIONS.
-THE NSA IS RESPONSIBLE FOR ALL WORK ACCOMPLISHED BY ALL ACTIVITIES AND ACTS AS THE SINGLE POINT OF CONTACT. - d.
-NSA Responsibilities.
-These responsibilities include but are not limited to:
+When such an MOA exists, the LMA (TRFKB, NSSFNL, Tenders) executes the specific NSA responsibilities of paragraphs 2.1.1.d.(1) through 2.1.1.d.(4) of this chapter when no NSA is assigned. - (1) Alterations installed by Alteration Installation Teams (AIT) per reference (b) can only be executed in availabilities that have a designated NSA, with the exception of availabilities where TRFKB, NSSFNL or Tenders are the assigned LMA.
+If the AIT install is being performed outside a CNO availability, the AIT Sponsor may propose NSA responsibility be assigned to any organization that is qualified as an NSA for the type of work being performed. - (2) An NSA is not required if the work is being performed by a U.S. Navy LMA outside a CNO availability. - (3) The NSA will normally be the activity assigned based on the geographic area covered by the assigned RMC, NSY or SUPSHIP, as indicated in Volume VI, Chapter 2, Table 2-1 of this manual.
+If this is not practical, the NSA assignment will be made based on the area of responsibility of the cognizant Chief Engineer as delineated in reference (a). - (4) The NSA designation does not apply to alterations to ships accomplished by AITs where the NSA may be responsible: - (a) Alterations to nuclear components and systems under the cognizance of the Deputy Commander for Nuclear Propulsion (NAVSEA 08). - (b) Strategic Systems Program Alterations (SPALT) issued by the Director, Strategic Systems Programs and alterations under the TRIDENT SYSTEM Change Management Program. - (c) Temporary modifications performed as part of a shipyard availability to support industrial work or associated testing. - (d) Temporary Alterations (TEMPALT) to be accomplished on Submarines.